 Wireless telegraphy is, of course, immensely valuable to the navigator in other ways.
 For example, gale warnings, information as to changes in lights, buoys, and the like can always reach him instantaneously, wherever he is.
 Of more technical interest is the fact that by means of a direction finding set he can obtain, by day or night, and even in the thickest fog, bearings of distant wireless telegraphy stations.
 Plotting such bearings on his chart, he at once obtains his exact position.

 Certainly the question seems, at first sight, difficult to answer.
-But the chances of the sea and the fact that all navigators are human -
+But the chances of the sea and the fact that all navigators are human - and therefore fallible - are two reasons why no mere perfection of instrumental equipment can ever of itself ensure a vessel’s safety.

 The navigator chiefly uses his instruments to ascertain how far he really is from where he has computed that he ought to be.
 That he has perpetually to do this is due to the sea itself, which has a way of its own with a ship, and delights in deluding the navigator as to his true position.